logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 </Form>
 ```

-That form doesn't render a `form` tag, so vee-validate doesn't handle submissions for those group of fields.
+That form doesn't render a `form` tag, so vee-validate doesn't handle submissions for that group of fields.
 But you can still validate them using the `validate` function present on the `Form` component slot props.

 ## Submission Progress

 Quite often you need to show your users a submission indicator, or you might want to disable the submit button entirely until the submission attempt is done.
-The `Form` component offers a `isSubmitting` slot prop that you can use to show such UI indicators.
+The `Form` component offers an `isSubmitting` slot prop that you can use to show such UI indicators.

 The `isSubmitting` state will be set to `true` once the validation of the form starts (as a result of a submit event) and will keep track of the submission handler you passed to either `onSubmit` or until it calls `submitForm`.
-If the submission handler throws any errors or completes successfully it will be set to `false` afterwards.
+If the submission handler throws any errors or completes successfully it will be set to `false` afterward.

 Here is small example: